Vander Blue

-Vander Lee Blue II (born July 17, 1992) is an American professional basketball player for Al Sadd Doha of the Qatari Basketball League.
-He was a standout college player at Marquette University.
+Vander Lee Blue II (born July 17, 1992) is an American professional basketball player for the Ángeles de la Ciudad de México of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).

 College career

 Blue, a 6'4" shooting guard from Madison, Wisconsin, originally committed to the University of Wisconsin, but received press coverage as he decommitted after becoming disenchanted by negative posts on Wisconsin Badgers internet blogs.
 Blue ended up enrolling at Marquette for the 2010–11 season.
 Blue was a key rotation player as a freshman and sophomore, and stepped into a starting role in his junior season.
 He averaged 14.8 points per game and was named second team All-Big East Conference.

 After the season, Blue bypassed his senior season and declared his eligibility for the 2013 NBA draft.

 Professional career

 Maccabi Rishon LeZion (2013)

 After going undrafted in the 2013 NBA draft, Blue joined the Houston Rockets for the Orlando Summer League and the Memphis Grizzlies for the Las Vegas Summer League.
 On September 27, 2013, he signed with the Philadelphia 76ers.
 However, he was later waived by the 76ers on October 25 after appearing in five preseason games.
 Five days later, Blue signed with Maccabi Rishon LeZion of the Israeli Super League.
 On December 31, 2013, he was released by Maccabi after appearing in just seven games.